panko/dimat2/README.md

-# kalkulus
+# dimat2
-its a well written LaTeX document for kalk1
+its a well written LaTeX document for dimat2